oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 3. Add details for Block Volumes

-    - Navigate to **"Block Volumes"** sheet and create a Block Volume with below details:
+    - Navigate to *Block Volumes* sheet and create a Block Volume with below details:

     ```
     cd3_blockvolume: 20 VPUs per GB, 150GB size, attached to cd3_vm using paravirtualized mode